automl/CAVE/doc/manualdoc/fileformats.rst

 *SMAC2*
 ~~~~~~~

+**NOTE** *The SMAC2 format is not extensively tested, but expected to work.
+If you experience any problems, please report them to CAVE's issue tracker.*

 Relevant files for the analysis of *SMAC2* (relative to the specified
 folder with ??? as wildcards for digits) are: